Puyodead1/udemy-downloader/README.md

 # NOTE

+- **This tool will not work without decryption keys, and there currently no public way to get those keys.
+Do not bother installing unless you already have keys!**
-This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.
+- This program is WIP, the code is provided as-is and I am not held resposible for any legal issues resulting from the use of this program.

 # Support